-Term Definition Discloser Any person who makes a Disclosure under this Policy Disclosure The deliberate and voluntary disclosure or attempted disclosure of information that alleges the actual or suspected existence of Reportable Conduct in accordance with this Policy or the Corporations Act .
-Disclosure Officer IRT employees who are designated in the Reporting of Wrongdoing Procedure to receive and assess Disclosures Disclosure Service An independent, external provider designated in the Reporting of Wrongdoing Procedure to receive and assess Disclosures Investigation Officer IRT employees who are designated in the Reporting of Wrongdoing Procedure to investigate Disclosures

-Personal Work-related Grievance Includes: an interpersonal conflict a decision that does not involve a breach of workplace laws a decision about the engagement, transfer or promotion of a person a decision about the terms and conditions of engagement of a person a decision to suspend or terminate the engagement of a person, or otherwise to discipline them Reportable Conduct Misconduct or an improper state of affairs or circumstances; including conduct that is dishonest, corrupt, unethical, improper, illegal or criminal, contravenes legislation, constitutes an offence, does not comply with IRT policies, procedures or practice, puts the safety of individuals at risk or represents a danger to the public or financial system excluding a personal work-related grievance Support Officer IRT employee designated by a Disclosure Officer to support Disclosers and other parties involved during the reporting and investigation of a Disclosure.
+Term Definition Discloser Any person who makes a Disclosure under this Policy.
+Disclosure The deliberate and voluntary disclosure or attempted disclosure of information that alleges the actual or suspected existence of Reportable Conduct in accordance with this Policy or the Corporations Act or the Aged Care Act .
+Disclosure Officer IRT employees who are designated in the Reporting of Wrongdoing Procedure to receive and assess Disclosures.
+Disclosure Service An independent, external provider designated in the Reporting of Wrongdoing Procedure to receive and assess Disclosures.
+Investigation Officer IRT employees who are designated in the Reporting of Wrongdoing Procedure to investigate Disclosures.
+NDIS Participant An individual who is receiving funded supports through the National Disability Insurance Scheme and is a current resident of an IRT residential aged care facility.
+Personal Work- related Grievance Includes: an interpersonal conflict a decision that does not involve a breach of workplace laws a decision about the engagement, transfer or promotion of a person a decision about the terms and conditions of engagement of a person a decision to suspend or terminate the engagement of a person, or otherwise to discipline them.
+Reportable Conduct Misconduct or an improper state of affairs or circumstances; including conduct that is dishonest, corrupt, unethical, improper, illegal or criminal, contravenes legislation, constitutes an offence, does not comply with IRT policies, procedures or practice, puts the safety of individuals at risk or represents a danger to the public or financial system excluding a personal work-related grievance.
+Support Officer IRT employee designated by a Disclosure Officer to support Disclosers and other parties involved during the reporting and investigation of a Disclosure.
 Support may also be obtained confidentially through the Employee Assistance Program.